“We do not see things as they are, we see things as we are.” – Anais Nin

 “Nothing can stop me, I’m all the way up”- Fat Joe

 NIRSA times are the best of times.
-I always come back from the NIRSA Annual Conference jacked up and ready to continue make a difference in my student’s lives and those around me.
+I always come back from the NIRSA Annual Conference jacked up and ready to continue making a difference in my student’s lives and those around me.
 This conference is a time to be exposed to new ideas, programs, and people.
 This year was no different and we were pushed even further to self-reflect and stand firm in our core beliefs by an interesting pairing in the same convention center.
 While working at a university it is quite easy to fall into a pattern and not think outside the walls of your rec center.

-During the opening session of our conference we were asked “What is one thing you are going to do before you die?”.
+During the opening session of our conference, we were asked: “What is one thing you are going to do before you die?”.
 Given a brief moment of reflection, my answer was to become the president of NIRSA by 2040.
 This has been something I have been throwing around since 2012. #Harvey4NIRSAprez2014

 The mic opened up and a few of us ventured up to share our goals.
 I took a deep breath and stated, “I will be NIRSA President by 2040.”
 I never really believed that I was going to do any extraordinary until I fell into Campus Recreation.
 The association has done so much for me personally and professionally; I want to be that person that inspires others to follow their dreams.
 I want to be able to know that I did as much as I could throughout my life to really reach as many students as possible and help in any way I can.
-Every year the NIRSA professionals I meet and continue to foster relationships with inspire me.
+Every year the NIRSA professionals I meet and continue to foster relationships with inspiring me.
 I want to be that person that has a positive impact on just one person.